JeevesTakesOver/Railtrack/README.rst

 NIXOS
 ==============================

-My local development laptop is NIXOS, there's is a local default.nix file to help with consuming the python code in a more standard virtualenv way.
+My local development laptop is `NixOS <https://nixos.org/>`_, there's is a local default.nix file to help with consuming the python code in a more standard virtualenv way.

 just run: